12th Annual Spelling Bee

 2019 Bee Registration

-Registration opens Sunday, February 24 and closes Friday, March 8.
+Registration closes on Friday, March 15.
 Entry forms and fees ($25 per speller/$20 per speller if rewearing t-shirt) may be submitted online or dropped off in any of the school offices.
 Scholarships are available.